Naadix/Cara-Shop/README.md

 # Cara Shop
-### E-commerce web site responsive With All Screens
+### E-commerce web site Responsive With All Screens